VincentAlfa/leetcode-repo/README.md

 # leetcode-repo
-Collection of my LeetCode question mostly in Go or TypeScript
+Collection of LeetCode question mostly in Go or TypeScript